hardpath/ordo/Docs/packages.md

 - **Azure.Identity**
   - Provides a modern and secure way to authenticate applications with Azure services.

-- **OpenAI**
-  - Used for integrating ChatGPT functionality into the application.

 ## Notes
 - Use the NuGet Package Manager in Visual Studio to install these packages.
 - Ensure all required packages are installed before running the application.